Now...ONTO your Questions!!

 How exactly do crinoids go about moving themselves from one perch to another?
 Do they release their foot or some sort, and just float away?

-Perhaps one of the great underdeveloped topics at the Echinoblog has been the ability of sea cucumbers to evacuate their guts in defense of their well-being!
+Perhaps one of the best known talents of holothurians has been their ability evacuate their guts in defense of their well-being! (inked here)

 Sea cucumbers CAN eject their guts, which by the way includes not only the intestine-but also gonads, hemal system and etc. at an oncoming predator or other meacing entity.
 Some holothurians actually have specialized sticky, toxic structures called Cuvierian tubules which are used instead.
 In any case, if we are talking about "evisceration" and guts are used, YES they DO grow back!!